3045 W. Vermont St.

 FREE Guided Walking Tours of the IMHM Medicinal Plant Garden

-The Indiana Medical History Museum is excited to offer guided tours of our Medicinal Plant Garden each Saturday morning at 11am from June through September.
+The Indiana Medical History Museum is excited to offer free guided tours of our Medicinal Plant Garden each Saturday morning at 11am from June through September.
 Tours will include information about the plants in the garden and their traditional uses as home remedies.
 Tours will be led by volunteers from Purdue Master Gardeners of Marion County, who lovingly maintain our beautiful garden.
-These Saturday garden tours are free, but do not include a tour of the building.
+These Saturday garden tours are free of charge, but do not include a tour of the building.

 You may call or email to schedule a tour at a different time.
 There is a $25 flat fee for groups.
 To request a tour, please e-mail email@example.com or call (317) 635-7329 at least three weeks in advance.